thomas-crane/nrelay/readme.md

 # nrelay
-A console based modular client for Realm of the Mad God build with Node.js and TypeScript.
+A console based modular client for Realm of the Mad God built with Node.js and TypeScript.

 ## Install
 1. Clone the repo to your computer